 Our visits to the Innsbruck Christmas market are somewhat predictable.
 In fact, it has become an annual outing for my birthday.
 We start with lunch at Restaurant Posidonas, a Greek restaurant near the old town, before spending the afternoon and early evening at the three markets in the historic old town.

 Here is my Innsbruck Christmas market review to convince you there is nothing better than a mountain view Christmas market in the Austrian Alps.
+After reading and (better still) visiting, I’m sure you’ll agree it’s right up there with the best Christmas markets in Europe.

 The Innsbruck Christmas markets